pulumi/tf2pulumi/README.md

 // For a C# project
 $ tf2pulumi --target-language csharp

+// For a Java project
+$ tf2pulumi --target-language java

+// For a YAML project
+$ tf2pulumi --target-language yaml
 ```

 If `tf2pulumi` complains about missing Terraform resource plugins, install those plugins as per the